sutesh-latchubuktha/contactapp/README.md

 # contactapp
-this repository consists of code for creating contact app using nodejs,expressjs,EJS and styling using css typical structure: main folder-contactapp
+This repository consists of code for creating contact app using nodejs,expressjs,EJS and styling using css typical structure: main folder-contactapp
                       -contactapp.js